 Conclusion

-In the above guide, you learned how to install Asterisk and FreePBX server on Ubuntu 20.04.
+The above guide taught you how to install Asterisk and FreePBX servers on Ubuntu 24.04.
 You can now easily manage your VoIP server from the FreePBX dashboard.
 Install Asterisk today using your VPS hosting account with Atlantic.Net!